DiamondLightSource/python-copier-template/main/_sources/reference/standards.rst.txt

 The code in this repository conforms to standards set by the following tools:

-- black_ for code formatting
+- ruff_ for code formatting
 - flake8_ for style checks
 - isort_ for import ordering
 - pyright_ for static type checking